Lee Da-in (actress, born 1992): Personal life

 Lee is the daughter of actress Kyeon Mi-ri.
 Her father, Lee Hong-heon, adopted her and her sister, Lee Yu-bi, after marrying Kyeon in 1998.
+After her mother's remarriage, Lee changed her name from Im Yoo-kyung to Lee Joo-hee.
 Lee changed her real name, Lee Joo-hee to Lee Ra-yoon ahead of her marriage.
 But she did not change her stage name.

 Relationship and marriage

 Lee has been in a relationship with actor Lee Seung-gi since late 2020.
-On February 7, 2023, Lee Seung-gi announced their engagement in letters posted on his social media accounts, and will have a wedding on April 7.
+On February 7, 2023, Lee Seung-gi announced their engagement in letters posted on his social media accounts.
+They married on April 7, 2023 at the Grand Intercontinental Seoul Parnas in presence of friends and family.

+On November 1, 2023, her agency confirmed that Lee is pregnant with her first child, and is due to give birth in February 2024.
+Lee gave birth to their first child, a daughter, on February 5.